glennhenry/cs-notes/docs/computer-graphics/10-shading-part-1/shading-part-1.md

 ![An equation for calculating light reflection from a plane with specific angle](./lambertian-material.png)
 Source : [https://youtu.be/Xg6KEmhqHCY?t=1065](https://youtu.be/Xg6KEmhqHCY?t=1065)

-- n : The normal line.
+- $n$ : The normal line.
-- ω : Omega represents the light direction.
+- $\omega$ : Omega represents the light direction.
-- Kd : Diffuse reflectance coefficient, represents the amount of light that is reflected diffusely from a surface.
+- $K_d$ : Diffuse reflectance coefficient, represents the amount of light that is reflected diffusely from a surface.
 A material with a high Kd value appears brighter and more reflective than a material with alow Kd value.
-- θ : The angle between light source and light reflected.
+- $\theta$ : The angle between light source and light reflected.
-- I : The light source intensity.
+- $I$ : The light source intensity.
-- C : The resulting pixel color.
+- $C$ : The resulting pixel color.

 ### Phong Material Model